brycewray/hugo-site/content/posts/2020/05/thousand-words-indeed.md

 So, yes, I did leave myself some "outs" there.

-While not a single visitor complained about the featured images’ departure, in time I did miss them.
+While not a single visitor complained about the featured images' departure, in time I did miss them.
 But I'm a big (old) boy, and I figured I'd get over it, especially since the site presumably would work better without them.

 Recently, though, I decided that, especially in these [troubled times](/posts/2020/03/coherence-covid-19), I not only *wanted* but also flat-out *needed* to see big, (usually) pretty pictures atop my posts once again.
 By coincidence, I simultaneously [realized](/posts/2020/05/mixed-nuts-2020-05) that this site in even its sparest form was never going to [rank among *the* fastest](https://www.11ty.dev/leaderboard/perf/) in the stable of [Eleventy](https://11ty.dev)-using sites.